peteroupc/MailLib/api/com.upokecenter.mail.NamedAddress.md

 * <code>NullPointerException</code> - The parameter <code>address</code> is null.

 * <code>IllegalArgumentException</code> - The display name or address has an invalid syntax.

 ### NamedAddress
-    public NamedAddress(String displayName, Address address) Initializes a new instance of the NamedAddress class.
+    public NamedAddress(String displayName, Address address) Initializes a new instance of the <code>NamedAddress</code>
+ class.

 **Parameters:**

-* <code>displayName</code> - A string object.
+* <code>displayName</code> - A text string.
 If this value is null or empty, uses the email address as the display name.
 Encoded words under RFC 2047 will not be decoded.